 - Configure an already created Project.

-1) Once you login, in the dashboard itself you will have a few options to get started:
+#1) Once you log in, on the Dashboard itself you will have a few options to get started:

 Or go to the Administration->Projects menu option:

-And then in this page, you will have an option to “Add Project”
+And then on this page, you will have an option to “Add Project”

-3) Choose any of the above 3 methods to add a project.
-In the below window, choose the type of the project.
+#3) Choose any of the above 3 methods to add a project.
+In the below window, choose the type of Project.

 Note: Please note the “Import from external systems” link at the bottom of the page.
 If you have been using a different bug/issue tracking system and would like to migrate to JIRA.
 This is the option you could use.
 Also, if all you had earlier is an excel sheet for all your issues, you can create a project by importing all the issues in the CSV file into JIRA.

-User creation being the most important part of the User Management process, it is not limited to just that.
-The other important user related activities performed by a JIRA admin are:
+User creation is the most important part of the User Management process, it is not limited to just that.

 - Edit a particular user information